Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 This path has an estimated total duration of 54 weeks.

+A phony activity is added at the end of the project to function as scope bank.
+It's size is calculated to be 10% of the estimated project duration, rounded up to the nearest full week, so it's duration is set at 6 weeks, making the estimated duration of the execution phase of the project 60 weeks.

 ## Estimated Start & Finish

 The following table shows the estimated Early/Late Start/Finish and the consequent slack available for each activity: